 1.4 Official Observer duties An OO has the responsibility of being the FAI's "field representative".
 An OO ensures that the flight is controlled in accordance with Code requirements, and that the required flight evidence is gathered and prepared in such a manner that later study of it by an independent examiner (usually the national Claims Officer), will leave no doubt that the claimed achievement was met.
+The OO is free to have some other person skilled in .igc file analysis do this part of the claim preparation.

-The OO must act independently and without favour, and be familiar with the definitions in Chapter 1 of the Sporting Code.
-The ability to correctly interpret the Code is important - it is even more important for the OO to pay careful attention to detail and have the integrity to never approve a claim unless satisfied it is correct and complete.
+The OO must act independently and without favour, and be familiar with the definitions in Chapter 1 and correctly apply the Sporting Code.
+It is important for the OO to pay careful attention to detail and have the integrity to never approve a claim unless satisfied it is correct and complete.
 The OO can refer a claim to higher authority if there is some question that the flight does not fulfill the rules.
 The Code standards are the foundation of soaring achievement, so a rejected badge or record claim is a cautionary learning experience for the pilot.
 Note that although references in this Annex are made to "the OO", any number of OOs may be involved in the control of a given claim.